Check Lewis County’s Nov. 6 midterm election results at

 Community members said they continue to see bicyclists using the Willapa Hills Trail weeks after the event and community planners say they are excited to have this event again next year.

-HDR engineering manager Keith Moen explains schematics to engineers and supervisors at the proposed dam site on Sept.
-29.
+HDR engineering manager Keith Moen explains schematics to engineers and supervisors at the proposed dam site in 2017.

 Photo by Jake Morgan / Lewis County Tribune